Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: On RD bifurcations and root tracking for RD

 The assumption that the $\intermediateencoderVect$-Jacobian is non-singular outside cluster-vanishing bifurcations is necessary for Algorithm \ref{algo:taylor-method-for-RD-root-tracking} to keep track of the optimal root.
 For, this algorithm tracks the root of the reduced problem, essentially using only the $\inputmarginalVect$-Jacobian as its stopping condition.
 Therefore, it would only detect cluster-vanishing bifurcations, as explained in Section \ref{sub:obstructions-to-RT-assumptions-for-RD}. e.g., at the support-switching bifurcation to the right of Figure \ref{fig:Berger_example_2.7.3}, Algorithm \ref{algo:taylor-method-for-RD-root-tracking} would continue to track the root past the bifurcation, even after it had lost optimality.
 So will BA with reverse annealing, as the root continues to exist beyond the bifurcation.
 However, while missing bifurcations other than cluster vanishing, Algorithm \ref{algo:taylor-method-for-RD-root-tracking} would suffer no computational penalty or accuracy loss near them as Blahut-Arimoto does, since no eigenvalue of the $\inputmarginalVect$-Jacobian vanishes there (cf., panels B and C of Figure \ref{fig:Berger_example_2.7.3}).

 Nevertheless, the discussion around \eqref{eq:flowchart-for-different-kinds-of-RD-bifurcations} provides a simple method to detect bifurcations other than cluster-vanishing ones, up to pathologies of the distortion matrix.
 Once detected, we expect that they could be handled using tools similar to those developed here.
 As an alternative approach, RD derivatives in Algorithm \ref{algo:high-order-derivs-of-operator-roots} can be calculated with respect to $\intermediateencoderVect$ rather than $\inputmarginalVect$ coordinates, changing the stopping condition of Algorithm \ref{algo:taylor-method-for-RD-root-tracking} accordingly.
-We have not chosen this path, primarily due to the significant computational penalty due to having a higher-dimensional variable.
+We have not chosen this approach due the computational costs of having a higher-dimensional variable.